risonakamo/bookmark-randomiser2/doc/tasks.md

 - [x] add secondary progress counter
 - [x] url query for data loading
 - [x] selector page links to randomiser page using url query
-- [ ] design out page randomisation position logic
+- [x] design out page randomisation position logic
-- [ ] get components functional
+- [x] get components functional
+- [ ] add check boxes for the various options
+    - [ ] focus 1st tab on open
+    - [ ] auto generate next items or not
+        - it seems like open and generate actually works really well, maybe dont need this? would make it complicated as adds the concept of "mode"
+        - it would be useful as sometimes only want to open certain things
+- [ ] item icons
+- [ ] count of items opened in this session

 # general
 - [ ] back buttons on all pages to go to select page